Rouhija/ft_ls/README.md

 https://www.geeksforgeeks.org/merge-sort-for-linked-list/

-SORT ARGUMENTS with flags
-SORT -r
-SORT -t
+SORT -t and r together
+sort arguments using new_obj and same linker list sorters!